ipfs/kubo/docs/experimental-features.md

 ### Road to being a real feature
 - [ ] Needs p2p streams to graduate from experiments
+- [ ] Decide how to handle protocol names with /'s in them
 - [ ] Needs more people to use and report on how well it works / fits use cases
 - [ ] More documentation